Department Policy Statement

 FMCH Departmental Policy on Funding Open Access Journal Publication Fees

 The department is interested in supporting wide dissemination of scholarship by faculty, residents, and medical students.
-Increasingly, many journals, known as Open Access Journals, are aggressively soliciting manuscripts.
-These journals are available online to the reader.
-Open Access (OA) Journals charge processing fees to the submitting author that can range from $500-$5000.
-As of October 2015, the number of open access journals exceeded 10,000.
+Open Access (OA) Journals publish their articles and make them available freely online to all readers.
+To support this, OA Journals charge processing fees to the submitting author that can range from $500-$5200.
+As of February 2019, the number of open access, high-quality, peer-reviewed journals exceeded 12,000.
 There are several varieties of open access journals, including full open access journals with all content open access and hybrid open access journals where only some of the content is open access.
-Many open access journals lack a rigorous peer review process, diminishing the overall quality of publishing.
-Many open access journals also lack the reputation of their subscription counterparts.
-Other problems with these journals include:
+Some open access journals, known as predatory journals, lack a rigorous peer review process, diminishing the overall quality of publishing.
+Other indications of predatory publishing include:

 - Notifying academics of article fees only after papers are accepted.